jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl9.md

 #jstaffordwright

 #### v.9
->Enjoy life with your wife, whom you love, all the days of this meaningless life that God has given you under the sun-- all your meaningless days.
+>Enjoy life with your wife, whom you love, all the days of this meaningless life that God has given you under the sun—all your meaningless days.
 For this is your lot in life and in your toilsome labor under the sun.

 But the breadwinner is to... live the good life with an honest day's work.
-One knows the degrading feelings that come through continued unemployment and the dangers that surround the son who can become a playboy through ihs father's money (2:19).
+One knows the degrading feelings that come through continued unemployment and the dangers that surround the son who can become a playboy through his father's money ([2:19](Eccl2#v.19)).
 The Bible has a firm doctrine of work, summed up in [2Th 3:6-13](2Thess3).
 #jstaffordwright ^ LOL me in post-grad

 #### v.10